 Both platforms have advantages and disadvantages, but with the help of thousands of plugins, you can make the most out of these platforms.
 In this blog, we will be highlighting the differences between these two platforms.
 Let’s start with the overview to know Shopify and WooCommerce better.

 WooCommerce is an open-source eCommerce platform for WordPress.
 It is one of the most powerful content management systems (CMS) to run an online business.
-Providing thousands of plugins to enable you to customize multiple aspects of the online store makes it one of the most popular and customizable eCommerce platforms.
+Providing thousands of plugins to customize multiple aspects of the online store makes it one of the most popular and customizable eCommerce platforms.

 WooCommerce vs. Shopify: Comparison